Skip to main content

 Conservation of Energy

 The principle of conservation of energy states that the total mechanical energy of an isolated system remains constant if only conservative forces are acting.
-In this scenario, the gravitational potential energy at height h is converted into kinetic energy as the block descends.
-This concept is crucial for determining the minimum height required for the block to maintain enough speed to complete the loop.
+In this scenario, the block's potential energy at height h is converted into kinetic energy as it descends the track.
+This relationship allows us to equate the initial potential energy to the kinetic energy required to maintain motion through the loop.

 Recommended video: